rear/rear.github.com/documentation/index.md

     sudo usr/sbin/rear -v mkbackup

-That's it.
+That is it.
 Your hard disk can now safely fail.

 ### Under construction